andrewdavidmackenzie/wasm_explore/README.md

 ```

 # Build and Run
+`cd` into the folder and run `make`

-This first builds the wasm module (in /wasm folder) from rust code there.
+This first builds the wasm module (in /add_function folder) from rust code there.

 Then it builds and runs the program (in /main folder) that runs the wasm module using
 WASMI.